nick-brown/ruby-interview-questions/README.md

 #### Contributing

 Meaningful contributions will be accepted.
-A meaningful contributions may mean any of the following:
+A meaningful contribution may be any of the following:

 * New questions with answers.
 * Fixes to existing questions or answers.